-Cannabidiol (CBD) is a non-psychoactive chemical found in cannabis and hemp that can be isolated and mixed with oil for ingestion or inhalation through vaping.
+Cannabidiol (CBD) is a non-psychoactive chemical found in cannabis and hemp that can be isolated and mixed with oil for ingestion.
 CBD tincture for dogs in Canada made from hemp has been marketed and sold as a natural medicine for dogs’ inflammation, stress, sleeplessness, and various other ailments.
 However, not only pets benefit from the effect of CBD products.
 Many humans use Canadian CBD oil to help with anxiety and stress.

 Over the years, the use of CBD is becoming more widely accepted.
 The question now is; how should companies handle CBD in the work environment?
 Read on for more valuable insights.